+MG-5: The Board will continue to conduct its ongoing reviews in the most cost-effective means possible.
+In FY 2020, meetings were held in Alexandria, VA in November 2019 and virtually in July 2020 due to COVID-19.
+The Board continues to reduce the demand for printed copies of reports by making them available for download from its website.
+Internal documents are coordinated electronically, and the staff will continue transitioning to electronic records.
 MG-6: The Board will take action to ensure that institutional memory and expertise are passed on to succeeding Board members and staff.
 When appropriate, the Board may also provide opportunities for one or more undergraduates or graduate students in disciplines related to the Board's activities to support the Board's technical staff in performing information research and technical analysis.

-In FY 2019, updates and briefings on the Board's mission, the Board's work-in-progress, and plans for future review activities were provided to Board members and staff at Board business meetings held in conjunction with the Board's public meetings.
-The Board held an additional business meeting to share information and plan future review activities.
+In FY 2020, updates and briefings on the Board's mission, the Board's work-in- progress, and plans for future review activities were discussed by Board members and staff at Board business meetings held in conjunction with the Board's public meetings.
+The Board held an additional business meeting in February 2020 to work on reports in progress and plan future review activities.
 MG-7: The Board will update its technical resources and capabilities, as necessary, to maintain and improve the core competencies of its professional staff.
 The Board will develop and implement initiatives to identify, recruit when necessary, and retain, highly qualified professionals with the expertise and related knowledge needed to support the work of the Board members and help the Board achieve its Strategic Objectives and Performance Goals.

-In FY 2019, the Board continued to increase the efficiency of its technological resources and capabilities by providing training on relevant software.
+In FY 2020, the Board continued to increase the efficiency of its technological resources and capabilities by providing training on relevant software.
 On an ongoing basis, key IT systems and programs are updated to take advantage of recent technological advances.
 The Board is currently moving to maximize the use of electronic resources to reduce its reliance on its physical library system.